osquery/osquery/README.md

 ## Learn more

-If you're interested in learning more about osquery then visit the [wiki](https://github.com/facebook/osquery/wiki).
+If you're interested in learning more about osquery, visit the [wiki](https://github.com/facebook/osquery/wiki).